HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/README.md

 The program detects if you're currently pressing the Left or the Right Mouse Button and determines which icon on the taskbar you hover the mouse pointer on.
 If the cursor stays in the same area for definied number of milliseconds - it simulates the `Win+T` hotkey and arrow keys in order to restore the intended window, using a quite complicated method.
 It also supports dropping files to the "Show desktop" button (bottom-right of the screen).
 The program supports multiple screens, auto startup, and has many configuration options (please read below).
 Windows11DragAndDropToTaskbarFix has no auto-update function and never connects to the Internet, so you don't need to worry about your privacy.

-You can click on the Mona Lisa Megan Fox tray icon to show menu that allows you to `Check for updates`, `Read the changelog`, `Configure`, `Open program folder`, `Restart` and `Quit`.
+You can click on the Drag&Drop tray icon to show menu that allows you to `Check for updates`, `Read the changelog`, `Configure`, `Open program folder`, `Restart` and `Quit`.
 <br>

 ## **Custom Configuration: Autostart, Timings, Keys Remapping and more**
 It's possible to configure the program by creating a configuration file at the same location as `Windows11DragAndDropToTaskbarFix.exe`.
 The configuration file should be named: `Windows11DragAndDropToTaskbarFixConfig.txt`.
-You can automate this process by clicking on the Mona Lisa Megan Fox `Tray icon` and then `Configure...` from the menu.
+You can automate this process by clicking on the Drag&Drop `Tray icon` and then `Configure...` from the menu.
 It will create the correct file and open the GitHub page for reference.

 Please read a separate article: [CONFIGURATION](https://github.com/HerMajestyDrMona/Windows11DragAndDropToTaskbarFix/blob/main/CONFIGURATION.md) for details.